wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

 ##### 367 Offences

-*   (1) The owner and the master of a regulated oil tanker or of a regulated ship each commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $200,000, if, without reasonable excuse, the regulated oil tanker or regulated ship, as the case may be, enters or leaves, or attempts to enter or leave, a port in New Zealand or in New Zealand marine waters in breach of [section 363][474].
+*   (1) The owner and the master of a regulated oil tanker or of a regulated ship each commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $200,000, if, without reasonable excuse, the regulated oil tanker or regulated ship, as the case may be, enters or leaves, or attempts to enter or leave, a port in New Zealand or in New Zealand marine waters in breach of [section 363][474].

-    (2) The master of a regulated oil tanker or a regulated ship, in New Zealand marine waters, commits an offence and is liable to a fine not exceeding $10,000, if, without reasonable excuse, the regulated oil tanker or the regulated ship fails to carry, or the master fails to produce, the certificate of insurance required by [section 363][474] to be carried.
+    (2) The master of a regulated oil tanker or a regulated ship, in New Zealand marine waters, commits an offence and is liable on conviction to a fine not exceeding $10,000, if, without reasonable excuse, the regulated oil tanker or the regulated ship fails to carry, or the master fails to produce, the certificate of insurance required by [section 363][474] to be carried.

-    (3) The owner and person in charge of a regulated offshore installation each commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine of $200,000, if, without reasonable excuse, a current certificate of insurance issued under the marine protection rules is not for the time being in force in respect of the regulated offshore installation.
+    (3) The owner and person in charge of a regulated offshore installation each commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine of $200,000, if, without reasonable excuse, a current certificate of insurance issued under the marine protection rules is not for the time being in force in respect of the regulated offshore installation.

     Compare: 1974 No 14 s 37(8), (9)

+    Section 367(1): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 367(2): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 367(3): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Miscellaneous